What is Thermoplastic Starch (TPS)? Properties, Processing, and Uses

 Our technical specialists help optimize your existing equipment for TPS processing.
 We provide parameter recommendations, troubleshooting support, and hands-on guidance for seamless material transitions.

-Polylactic acid (PLA) is the ideal partner for applications requiring structural integrity, such as disposable cutlery and rigid food containers.
+Polylactic Acid (PLA) serves as the ideal partner when structural integrity is paramount, such as in single-use cutlery and rigid food containers.

 🔗 Call-to-action (CTA): “Curious about the base material?
 Read our detailed breakdown: Is PLA Biodegradable?
 The Ultimate Guide to Sustainable Plastics.